gobo-eiffel/gobo/test/gelint/validity/vcfg3/test9/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-The constraint of the second formal generic parameter H of class CC is '-> DD [G]'.
+The constraint of the first formal generic parameter G of class CC is '-> DD [H]'.
 Validity VCFG-3 is not violated.
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    OK
+ISE Eiffel 5.0.016:    FAILED    Reports a violation of VTCT (i.e.
+                                 class H not in universe).
 SmallEiffel -0.76:     OK
-Halstenbach 3.2:       OK
+Halstenbach 3.2:       FAILED    Reports a violation of VTCT (i.e.
+                                 class H not in universe).
 gelint:                OK
 ----------------------------------------------------------------------